MAY I EXPLAIN

 Photo courtesy of the St. Louis Cardinals

 Much like Jeanie Jew, Anna Hui, the Director of the Missouri’s Department of Labor and Industrial Relations, has worked tirelessly to advocate, highlight and celebrate Asian American Heritage and the contributions made in Missouri.
-Anna is the first American of Asian descent to serve in the Missouri Legislature (2018).
+Anna is the first American of Asian descent (Chinese American) to serve in the Missouri Legislature (2018).

 2026 State of Missouri Proclamation